 TWU's current water plant has a design capacity of 36 MGD.
 The average daily use is 16 MGD, leaving an excess capacity of 20 MGD.
 A 30" transmission line connects Texarkana to New Boston, Texas.
 This line can deliver over 4 MGD to Riverbend's water system on TexAmericas Center's property.
-TexAmericas Center's current pumps pull 1.7 MGD of water from the line, leaving 2.3 MGD of excess capacity.
+RWRD pumps currently pull 1.7 MGD of water from the line, leaving 2.3 MGD of excess capacity in the transmission line.